Do I Qualify?

 2. Category B Bachelor’s, Master's, or Ph.D.
 Degree: Category B has 4 different options.
 You must have a Bachelor's or higher degree (in any subject) to use this category.
 Note that only courses with a grade of C- or better can be used.
 Multiply Quarter Hours by 2/3 to convert to Semester Hours.

 i.
 Option 1: Physics – 24 semester hours in physics.
-The courses must be for physics majors (for example, physics with calculus, as opposed to physics without calculus.)
+The courses must be for physics majors (for example, physics with calculus, as opposed to physics without calculus).
+Check the degree requirements for majors in the subject to see if your course would apply towards that degree.

 ii.
-Option 2: Biology – 8 combined semester hours in chemistry or physics, plus 24 semester hours in biological sciences.
+Option 2: Biology – 8 combined semester hours in chemistry and/or physics, plus 24 semester hours in biological sciences.
 Only biology, botany, microbiology, and molecular biology courses can be used for this option.
-The 8 hours in chemistry or physics must include at least one course with a lab component, and like Option 1, must be intended for majors in the subject.
+The 8 hours in chemistry or physics must include at least one course with a lab component, and must be intended for science or engineering majors.

 iii.
 Option 3: Chemistry – Option 3 is like Option 1, except that it requires 30 hours of Chemistry courses.
-Again, only courses for majors are accepted.
+Only courses for chemistry majors are accepted.

 Again, only courses for science and engineering majors will be accepted for category B.